davidorex/roo-clone/docs/Establish-Development-Context.md

         fc.path ASC
     LIMIT 20; -- Adjust limit as needed
     ```
-*   **Insights:** Provides a chronological list of the latest 20 file changes of all types on the specified branch.
+*   **Insights:** Provides a chronological list of the latest 20 *file change events* of all types on the specified branch, indicating the `git_status` of each file *within that specific commit event*.
 This helps identify concurrent work on planning (seen in Step 1a) and actual code or other file modifications.
+Remember that `fc.git_status` reflects the change in that commit, not necessarily the file's final state at the branch tip if subsequent commits altered the same file.

 ### Step 2: Focus on Recent Code Changes (Branch-Aware)